Pedder Building

 The Pedder Building, located at No. 12 Pedder Street, in Central, Hong Kong, is a historic commercial building built in the Beaux-Arts style.
 Built in 1923 (elsewhere noted as 1932), it is the last surviving pre-World War II building in Pedder Street.

 The building was known for art galleries, many of whom left after disputes, and for extraordinarily high rent charged to Abercrombie and Fitch, which also vacated due to cost.
 It is estimated that the building is now over half vacant, with a number of remaining tenants known to be moving to less costly premises.
-The vacancies have started to make the building know in central as “ghost building”, “ghost art building” and “haunted building”.
+The vacancies have started to make the building known in Central as a “ghost building,” “ghost art building,” and a “haunted building”.

 It is listed as a Grade I Historic Building.

 History

 Designed by Palmer and Turner Architects, the building was completed in 1924, the same year as its neighbours, the China Building (華人行) and the Queen's Theatre, and has always been let for commercial use.
 The building was originally owned by Mr. So Shek Chung, and passed to Mr. Ng Wah in 1926.
 In 1962 the property was sold to Tai Kee Leong Co.
 Ltd, owned by Fok Ying-tung.
 The building hosted the headquarters of Jebsen & Co. (now Jebsen Group) from 1925 to 1965.